lo-maxwell/react-virtual-garden/blog.md

 Guest mode: Should have a level/xp/money etc cap, and some warnings that guest mode is local only; allow users to port their guest mode account into an online account (with the cap)

 TODO:
+Landing/loading pages for login/register - inform user not to leave the page

+Updated home page

 Add examples of how to write queries for select/insert/update/delete lambdas SQS queue for rate limiting between backend and lambda?
 Fix guest mode banners